paulfoley/Udacity_Nanodegree-Data_Analyst/Airport_Data-Wrangle/README.md

 # Data Wrangling - Airport Data

-In this project we will be using the [United State Bureau of Transportation Statistics](https://www.transtats.bts.gov/) API to receive flight data and then parse the data into usable information.
+In this project we will be using the [United State Bureau of Transportation Statistics](https://www.transtats.bts.gov/) API to receive flight data, we'll then parse the data and return flights that go from one airport to another.

 ## Getting Started